 Sure Start Maternity Grant

 The Sure Start Maternity Grant (SSMG) is a lump sum of £500.
-It is intended for people on a low income to help with buying things needed for a new baby.
+It is intended for people on a low income, to help with buying things needed for a new baby.
 However, you can spend the money on anything.
-It can be claimed any time from the 29th week of pregnancy until the baby is three months old.
+It can be claimed any time from the 29th week of pregnancy until the baby is 3 months old.
 People who are adopting a baby can also claim.
 This must be within three months of the adoption and the baby should not be more than 12 months old when you claim.

 It is payable if you or your partner receive Income Support, income-based Jobseeker's Allowance, income-related Employment and Support Allowance or Pension Credit.
 Some people who get Child Tax Credit or Working Tax Credit are also eligible, depending on circumstances.
-Your savings are not taken into account but it is only payable if there are no other children under 16 years in your family, or, if it is your dependant's child, the dependant is under 20 years and has no other children.
+Your savings are not taken into account but it is only payable if there are no other children aged under 16 years in your family, or, if it is your dependant's child, the dependant is under 20 years and has no other children.

 Payment of the grant is conditional upon you providing evidence that you have received health advice from a health professional (GP, midwife or health visitor).
 This advice will cover the health and welfare of you and your baby.
 You will normally be given this advice during your routine antenatal and postnatal care.